 The Council On The Ageing (COTA) Victoria Board is responsible for COTA Victoria’s good governance.
 The Board’s dedicated members have diverse backgrounds and skills and bring a wealth of knowledge and experience to COTA Victoria’s work.
 COTA Board of Governance

-Our seven-member advisory committee has four independent members and three members from the COTA Victoria Board.
+Our nine-member advisory committee has four independent members and two members from the COTA Victoria Board.
 It actively supports COTA Victoria’s staff and the Chief Executive Officer in their work.
 For example:

 George Koulis (chair)

 George brings 25 years of experience as a senior executive and board member to the Seniors Rights Victoria Advisory Committee.
 He has worked in various industries including Aged Care, Local Government and the not-for-profit sector.
 George is currently the General Manager – Commercial and Corporate Services at Doutta Galla Aged Services, a community based not for profit aged care provider.
 He brings many skills to the Council, including in strategy, governance, finance and marketing.
 George is passionate about looking after the vulnerable members of our community, in particular older people and children.